Frequently Asked Questions

 16. What is the application process for the HCA Bursary Program?

-If you have a scheduled date for the Simulation-Lab Assessment (SLA), please book a consultation call with the HCA team to discuss your eligibility for financial assistance.
+If you have a scheduled date for the Computer-Based Assessment (CBA) and Simulation-Lab Assessment (SLA), please book a consultation call with the HCA team to discuss your eligibility for financial assistance.
 You should have received a link to book a call.
 If you haven’t, please contact the HCA team at info@choose2care.ca.
-If you are waiting to schedule your SLA assessment, we encourage you to visit the Inspire website for the most recent updates and information about scheduling and paying for assessments.
+If you are waiting to schedule your CBA and SLA assessments, we encourage you to visit the Inspire website for the most recent updates and information about scheduling and paying the assessments.

-17. Do I need to pay for the HCA competency assessment fees (CBA & SLA) before signing a bursary agreement with Health Match BC?
+17. Do I need to pay the HCA competency assessment fees (CBA & SLA) before completing an online application form?
 How much do I need to pay upfront?

 The HCA bursary is structured as a reimbursement.
 You must first pay the assessment fees for the CBA and SLA.
 After payment has been received by Inspire, you will be invited to schedule the assessments.
 Once you receive your scheduled date for the SLA, the next step is to schedule a consultation call with the HCA team to discuss your eligibility for the bursary.
-During this call, you will complete the bursary agreement which outlines the HCA assessment components and completion timeframes to ensure eligibility to receive the bursary funds.
+This call, outlines the HCA assessment components and completion timeframes to ensure eligibility to receive the bursary funds.
+After the call you will receive a link to complete the online application form.

 You can find a summary of the competency assessment fees on the Fees page on the Inspire website.